$0 South Australia Foster Care Quick-Start Checklist

 • The household must meet the standards set under Chapter 8 of the Safety Act — the "Safe Environment" framework.

-There is no minimum age specified in legislation specifically for kinship carers, though practical assessments will consider whether a grandparent, for example, has the physical capacity to manage the demands of caring for a young child or adolescent with complex needs.
+Some agencies may consider kinship applicants aged 18+ in specific circumstances, but 25 remains the general standard.
+Practical assessments will also consider whether a grandparent, for example, has the physical capacity to manage the demands of caring for a young child or adolescent with complex needs.

 Free Download